Table of Contents

 You or your developers will find plenty of technical tools to create additional functionality for either Stripe or Recurly.
 Both platforms provide you JavaScript libraries and Web hooks, event notifications so you can personalize your subscription services or deal with any technical issues before your customers notice them.

 You can also test your Application Programming Interfaces (API’s) or code using Recurly and Stripe sandboxes.
 Your coders have easy access to Recurly sandboxes, even at just the core level.
-In contrast, you need a Pro license or higher for your programmers to connect to the Stripe testing mode.
+In contrast, your programmers need a Pro license or higher to connect to the Stripe testing mode.

 Stripe vs. Recurly: Reviews